 The following case study illustrates a real-world example of the benefits that an external exam provides for business studies assessment and reporting.

-Surabhi Aggarwal, Ph.D., Academic Dean, International University in Geneva
+Surabhi Aggarwal, Ph.D., Academic Dean, International Institute in Geneva

 As an education institution, our vision is to develop professionals who are committed to a sustainable society and to that end, I see two components of this; for students to apply this vision to their chosen fields regardless of the specialty, and to foster global citizenship.
 Our goal is to help students acquire these skills.
 This vision and philosophy guide the entire learning process from the curriculum to our module learning objectives as well as our overall and our programmatic learning objectives.
 Consulting from Peregrine helped us to better understand program learning outcomes and the relationship to specific module learning outcomes; we are grateful for their assistance.
 A constant endeavor is to establish the link between our vision and philosophy concerning what and how we teach, and our assessment process.
 We try to ensure that our students, faculty, and key stakeholders understand the link between our vision, learning outcomes, assessments, and teaching.